wayne-incorporated/wayne-os/docs/en/how-to/booting_wayne_os.md

 ## 1. To enter BIOS/UEFI
-- Check the connection of local disk or USB flash drive with Wayne OS installed when the PC is turned off
+- Check the connection of the local disk or USB flash drive with Wayne OS installed when the PC is turned off
-- Once the PC is turned on, press the BIOS/UEFI entrance key repeatedly, which varies depending on the PC model and manufacturer as per below example
+- Once the PC is turned on, press the BIOS/UEFI entrance key repeatedly, which varies depending on the PC model and manufacturer, as shown in the below examples

 | manufacturer     | Key    |
 | ------ | ------ |